FWeinb/jqueryhighlight/README.md

 ## In Action ##

-I used it in combination with my node.js [Quote.fm API](http://quote.fm/labs/) [nodequote](http://github.com/FWeinb/nodequote) to create a bookmarklet highlight the 'topquote' of an article.
+I used it in combination with my node.js [Quote.fm API](http://quote.fm/labs/) Wrapper [nodequote](http://github.com/FWeinb/nodequote) to create a bookmarklet highlight the 'topquote' of an article.
 [Just try it](http://quotefm.cloudno.de)